Indicted California state senator ends Secretary of State campaign

 He offered to facilitate a meeting between an undercover agent and an arms dealer, and discussed the types of weapons the undercover agent might need, the complaint said.

+California Senate President pro Tempore Darrell Steinberg has called for Yee’s resignation and could move to suspend him as soon Friday, said his spokesman Mark Hedlund.

+The senate has never suspended a member, said Bernadette McNulty of the Office of the Secretary of the Senate.
+If suspended, Yee would still receive pay, likely until his term ends, but would not perform his legislative duties.

-Federal and state lawmakers have called for Yee to resign or be suspended from the state senate.
+Other federal and state lawmakers have called for Yee to resign or be suspended from the sate senate.

 “The allegations against Senator Yee are shocking,” U.S. Senator Dianne Feinstein, a Democrat from California, said in a statement.
 “It has become clear he has lost the confidence of his colleagues and for the good of his constituents should step down.”